 Our sixth grade program offers students a supportive environment in which to be challenged.
-The curriculum features interdisciplinary, project-based courses in the Humanities (History, English, and Theology) and STEM (Science, Technology, Engineering, and Mathematics) that meet for 78 to 83 minutes a day, so that students can actively explore their world and our cultural heritage in depth.
+The curriculum features interdisciplinary, project-based courses in the Humanities (History, English, and Theology) and STEM (Science, Technology, Engineering, and Mathematics) that meet 83 minutes a day, so that students can actively explore their world and our cultural heritage in depth.

 The Humanities course follows the chronological development of Western Civilization and its encounters with other cultures of the Eastern Hemisphere from the origins of human civilization to the Renaissance and the Age of Exploration.
 The study of literature and religion is integrated into this chronological framework.

 The STEM course examines various scientific practices and subjects including the earth and the solar system, earth science, resources, force and energy, water ecology, and ecosystems.
 Throughout this study, mathematical principles and engineering and technological methods and skills will be introduced when appropriate.

 These block periods are marked by activity, but students are also able to exercise their youthful exuberance during daily recess and a scheduled physical education class that meets three out of every four days.

 They participate in art and music every other day for forty minutes, sometimes with students in 7th and 8th grade, computer technology once every four-day cycle day, and a foreign language once every other day.
 These courses are thematically coordinated with their Humanities and STEM courses.
 They also have forty minute sessions of Enhanced Math and Enhanced ELA in order to provide them with an even stronger foundation in basic skills in these fundamental subjects.

 Each student is issued a Chromebook to facilitate their research, collaborate with their teacher and classmates, and produce artifacts that demonstrate their mastery of the material.